 It’s all about me.
+Leaders should use their power to help others, not themselves.
 A Christmas Carol is an 1843 tale about Ebenezer Scrooge, a stingy and greedy businessman who has no place in his life for kindness, compassion, charity, or benevolence.
 In modern times, you’ll find some wealthy business executives who receive an obscene year-end bonus and lavish company benefits while telling employees that the company hasn’t done well enough to support annual employee raises.
 Why?
 “Because I’m worth it.”
 But catch them in a down year, and don’t be surprised when they ask others to “share the pain.”

 You’ve got my vote (as long as it doesn’t affect me).
 Greedy people have strong opinions about issues but expect others to shoulder the burdens.
 These hypocrites believe that our country should go to war, as long as we send someone else’s kid; the deficit should be reduced, as long as it doesn’t affect their pet projects; taxes should be raised, as long as the taxes to be raised don’t affect their personal pocketbook.